Domain Generalization for Medical Image Analysis: A Review: Methods

 \parggg{Intensity normalization} methods aim to normalize the raw intensity values or their statistics to reduce the impact of variations in image intensity across different domains.
 Several deep learning-based works~\cite{panic2023normalization} have been proposed for intensity normalization technique, typically utilizing an autoencoder-based approach.
 For example, inspired by z-score normalization, Yu~\etal~\cite{yu2023san} proposed a U-Net-based~\cite{ronneberger2015u} self-adaptive normalization network (SAN-Net) for the stroke lesion segmentation task.
 The U-Net encoder of SAN-Net minimizes the inter-site discrepancy by learning the site-invariant representation with a site classifier and a gradient reversal layer, and the decoder outputs an intensity-normalized image that removes any site-related distribution shifts.
 Karani~\etal~\cite{karani2021test} proposed an intensity denoising method for medical image segmentation.
-Their proposed model comprises a Denoising Autoencoder (DAE) for normalization and a segmentation convolutional neural network (CNN).
-The DAE is trained with intensity-perturbed images and outputs a denoised image, then the segmentation CNN is trained with the denoised image.
+The DAE is trained on intensity-perturbed images to produce denoised outputs, which are then used to train a segmentation CNN.

 Other image processing techniques often involve applying a linear or non-linear transformation to the image intensities, such as histogram matching and color normalization. \parggg{Histogram matching} is a contrast adjustment method that scales pixel values to fit the range of a specified histogram.
 Ma~\cite{ma2021histogram} showed that augmenting the source domain with histogram-matched images improves generalization performance for the cardiac image segmentation task.
 A subsequent benchmark by Li~\etal~\cite{li2021atrialgeneral} also revealed that histogram matching had the highest performance compared to some commonly used DG methods for atrial segmentation.
 Gunasinghe~\etal~\cite{gunasinghe2022domain} proposed a randomized histogram matching method for glaucoma detection that sequentially matches a target image's histogram to multiple randomly selected reference images from the source domain.
 This process iteratively adjusts the target image's intensity distribution, promoting a better representation of the source domain.